 Fees Under Fifth Third Securities

 FTS generally charges fees based on a percentage of your assets under management (AUM).
 These percentages depend on the size of your account and the program you’re enrolled in.
-According to its publicly available firm brochure these asset based fees currently span from 0.16% to 0.50%.

 The OptiFi Program assesses an advisory fee of 0.50% of your account’s average daily asset balance, which covers the advisory services provided by FTS, Geode’s ongoing management of your account, certain trading costs, commissions and services (brokerage, clearing and custody) provided by NFS, the brokerage associated with this program.
+NFS fees included in the gross advisory fee range from 0.16% to 0.18%, but do not include other fees that may be associated with your account.

 What to Watch Out For